AdobeDocs/journey-optimizer.pt-BR/help/using/building-journeys/journey-dry-run.md

 ## Medidas de proteção e limitações {#journey-dry-run-limitations}

-* Os perfis no modo simulação são contados em perfis acionáveis
+* Os perfis no modo de execução em disco são contados em [Perfis que podem ser ativados](../audience/license-usage.md)
 * Jornadas no modo simulação são contadas para a cota de jornada ativa
 * As jornadas de simulação não afetam as regras de negócios
   <!--* When creating a new journey version, if a previous journey version is **Live**, then the Dry run activation is not allowed on the new version.-->